Uncertainty in Artificial Intelligence (B-KUL-H02D2A)

 Content

-Bayesian probability theory: modeling, inference, reasoning, decision making
+Bayesian probability theory: modelling, inference, reasoning, decision making

-Graphical models -- Bayesian networks, Markov Networks and Factors Graphs
+Graphical models -- Bayesian networks, Markov Networks and Factor Graphs

 Independence in graphical models